In 1994 I traveled from Malaysia to Paris on Aeroflot.

 "And my wife has two."

-We opened the bottles and sat on the floor surrounded by stateless travelers trapped in the aeroport.
-There were hundreds of these visa-less prisoners sleeping in cardboard villages.
+We opened the bottles and sat on the floor surrounded by hundreds of stateless travelers trapped in the aeroport.
 Some looked as if they had been in limbo for weeks.
 After finishing the wine a refugee from Afghanistan sold us a bottle of vodka.

 The vodka was homemade.
 The liter lasted longer than the wine.
-Several other Afghans fleeing the civil war joined Jameer with other bottles of vodka.
-It burned a hole in my stomach.
+Several other Afghans fleeing the civil war joined Jameer with other bottles.
 They spoke in dialects.
-After two bottles I was speaking their tongue, but was losing consciousness from the overdose of hard spirits and lack of sleep at dawn.
+After two bottles of the gut-burning samogon I spoke in tongues, and sang amy version of the Pashto song Da Hujrey Mijlas but was losing consciousness from the overdose of hard spirits and lack of sleep.

 "Your flight is now."
 The Norwegian pulled me to my feet.